theodorCodes/milestone-project-2/readme.md

 The traditional memory game is relatively simple; all you have to do is **flip the cards** and **find matching pairs**.
 To add some features, this game consists of **4 levels** and you can get to the next level once you have found all the pairs from the current level.
 As the level increases, **you are challenged to find more cards**.

 As this exercise is about interactivity, the game is designed to guide the user throughout the game.
 When the website launches, a modal view is presented to invite the user to start the game.
-During game play, the top header provides useful information to the user, such as reminding the user to "Choose another card" when the user accidentally clicks the same card twice, or informing the user about a match if a pair of cards is found.
-At the end of each level, a modal view appears to inform the user of the game stats and to direct the user to the next level.
+During game play, the top header **provides useful information to the user**, such as reminding the user to "Choose another card" when the user accidentally clicks the same card twice, or informing the user about a match if a pair of cards is found.
+At the end of each level, a modal view appears to **inform the user of the game stats** and to **direct the user to the next level**.